FAC-11/research/week2/technical spikes.md

 *    If accurate estimates are crucial because there is no contigency for project overrun.

- *   In building a complex architecture to allow the architecture to develop rather than being fully designed upfront as BUFD.
+ *   In building a complex architecture to allow the architecture to develop rather than being fully designed upfront as BDUF.

  *   Mitigating risk - especially when using a technology that we’re not entirely familiar, which we will be constantly- we don’t want to make any promises we can’t keep!